Service History

 The old schooner

 Volunteer for a load of 1,400 tons of iron ore at the Northwestern docks in Ashland, Wisconsin.
 The wind had been blowing hard for two days, and the two ships departed during a lull in the gale.
-As the vessels approached Michigan Island in the Apostle Island group, Captain Campbell signaled the
+As the vessels approached Michigan Island in the Apostle Islands, Captain Campbell signaled the

 Volunteer that he was taking on water.
 An attempt was made to start the steam pumps, but steam could not be raised quickly enough to overcome the rising water.
 The

-Moonlight began to settle rapidly so Captain Campbell signaled the
+Moonlight began to settle rapidly, so Captain Campbell signaled the

 Volunteer to come alongside.
-With great effort, all the men on board the schooner barge
+With great effort, all the men on board the

 Moonlight were able to jump to the safety of the